Name Your Price: Here Are The Best Leather Jackets For Every Budget

-Sweater weather may be upon us, but let's not forget that this time of year brings about one of our other favorite pieces of clothing: the leather jacket.
+Sweater weather may be creeping up on us, but let's not forget that this time of year also brings about one of our other favorite pieces of clothing: the leather jacket.
 Since autumnal temperatures can vary, especially from day and night, layering is key — and that's where this versatile topper comes into play.

-From shearling-collared numbers to the oversized trench styles we've been seeing all over Instagram, there's so much more to leather jackets than the ubiquitous moto.
+From shearling-collared numbers to oversized trench styles, there's so much more to leather jackets than the signature motorcycle style.
 The only problem?
-A high-quality piece can cost as much as your monthly rent.
-That's why, regardless of your budget, we've rounded up the best simple, totally out-there, and everything-in-between styles to get you in the fall mood.
+The best leather jackets can cost as much as your monthly rent because of the high-quality fabric.
+That's why, regardless of your budget, we've rounded up the best minimalistic, totally out-there, and everything-in-between options to get you in the fall mood.
+Eye-catching colors, fringe detailing, and quirky motifs?
+You name it.
+The best leather jacket is only a click away.

 Consider this your reminder of how pragmatic and versatile leather jackets really are, and why you should have one (or 10) in your closet at all times.